 A majority of the world population consumes rice as a staple food.
 The Asian, European, and South American countries – all of them have a cuisine, which is predominantly based around rice.
 In many places, especially in Africa, rice is a symbol of food security as it is widely available and cheaper to obtain when compared to vegetables and fruits.
 However, given that rice is acquired from plants, does that mean it is a vegetable, after all?
 Let us find out.

 Is Rice A Vegetable Or Grain?

 Rice, much like wheat, rye, oats, barley, and millets is categorized under grains.
 A healthy eating pattern includes grains, which can be segregated into two groups- whole grains and refined grains.
 While brown rice is a form of whole grain, its white counterpart is created out of it through a milling process that discards the husk, bran, and germ portions of the cereal.
-Needless to say, , which is rich in fiber and and is a healthier option than white rice.
+Needless to say, brown rice, which is rich in dietary fiber and vitamins and minerals is a healthier option than white rice.